• Skip to main content

 Buttermilk (laban) pancakes

-Full-fat Laban (buttermilk) and almond flour makes these pancakes rich while the eggs and leavening agents make them light and fluffy.
+Full-fat Laban (buttermilk) and almond flour make these pancakes rich while the eggs and leavening agents make them light and fluffy.
 A fluffy stack of pancakes with golden crisp edges dripping with maple syrup is a guilty experience that is worth every calorie.
 Pancakes and breakfast are synonyms, don't you agree?

 Ingredients